 For more information on understanding how grades will be arrived at, read our blog here.

 What will happen for learners in Year 10?

 Year 10 learners who were due to sit exams that would have led to a whole GCSE qualification this summer will be issued a grade following the same process as year 11 learners.
-Teacher assessment grades and other evidence will be used to calculate a grade.

 Will results still be published in August?

 Yes – GCSE results will be published on 20 August.